cf73/humanity/content/collections/pages/donate.md

         text: 'Please donate now.
 Help us foster this urgent effort to redeem our humanity.'
       -
         type: text
-        text: ' THI is a 501(c)(3), so all donations are tax deductible in the United States..'
+        text: ' '
   -
     type: paragraph
     content:
       -
         type: text
         text: 'Thank you!'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'THI is a 501(c)(3), so all donations are tax deductible in the United States..'
 parent: home
 main_image: '-humanity-first-cover.jpeg'
 ---